Rick Fitts

 Rick Fitts is an American film and television actor.
-He is known for playing the role of the ruthless businessman Martin Jackson on 120 episodes of the American soap opera television series Generations. as well appearing as part of the original cast of The Who's musical stage production of Tommy, which opened at th La Jolla Playhouse in San Diego, California, on 1 July 1992.
+He is known for playing the role of the ruthless businessman Martin Jackson on 120 episodes of the American soap opera television series Generations.

-Career

 Fitts guest-starred in numerous television programs including Seinfeld, Star Trek: The Next Generation, Three's a Crowd, Coach, Diff'rent Strokes, Home Improvement, Desperate Housewives, The A-Team, and others.
 He also appeared in films, such as, Summer Camp Nightmare, The Hanoi Hilton, The Kid with the Broken Halo, Banzai Runner, The West Side Waltz, Liz: The Elizabeth Taylor Story, Platoon Leader, Grave Secrets: The Legacy of Hilltop Drive, Rescue Me and Naked.
 Fitts has also done voiceover work, supplying the voice of "Mr. Johanssen" in the animated series Hey Arnold!.